 University Preparation offers core high school equivalent courses that are prerequisites for entrance to university programs.

-University Preparation is an essential first step toward the achievement of a student’s career goal.
-This program allows most students to complete all of their prerequisites within a year and move into the program of their choice.
+University Preparation is an essential first step toward the achievement of a student’s career goals.
+This program allows most students to complete all of their prerequisite high school equivalency courses within a year and move into the university program of their choice.

 Courses offered in this program are accepted for admission purposes by all post-secondary institutions within Alberta and Canada.

 Applicants must be able to read and write in English at a minimum level of grade 10 level.
 Applicants presenting transcripts with coursework completed more than two years ago will be required to write a placement test to determine their current academic standing and placement level in the program.
 University Preparation does not have a mature entrance category.

 - be a Canadian citizen or permanent residents of Canada

 - have completed Grade 10 studies or higher.
 Students may also be required to write a placement test

 - have earned 50% or higher in English 10, or equivalent.
 Post-secondary education may be considered

 - have earned a score or at least CLB 6 or IELTS 6.0, or equivalent